-Maybe it’s just me because I truly suck in the kitchen, but one of the most off-putting things about trying a new recipe is having to deal with a long list of new ingredients.
-I’m absolutely not that person who loves to wander the grocery store aisle for hours, and I have a get-in-and-out-lest-your-basket-be-90-percent-chocolate approach.
+Maybe it’s just me — because I truly suck in the kitchen — but one of the most off-putting things about trying a new recipe is dealing with a long list of new ingredients.
+I’m absolutely not that person who loves to wander the grocery store aisle for hours, and I have a get-in-and-out-lest-your-basket-be-90-per cent-chocolate approach.
 So meal delivery services make a lot of sense to me.

-If all the ingredients are delivered to my door in the exact amounts I need, then I’m about 1000 steps closer to cooking a meal that isn’t baked beans on toast (no disrespect to the beans).
+If all the ingredients are delivered to my door in the exact amounts I need, then I’m about 1,000 steps closer to cooking a meal that isn’t baked beans on toast (no disrespect to the beans) or eating takeaway for the fifth night in a row.
 Even better if it’s pre-made and all I have to do is chuck it in the microwave.

-Of course, this is where meal delivery services come in, but it also means your new big decision is choosing which one to go with it.
+Of course, this is where meal delivery services come in, but that also means you need to decide which one to go with it.
 To make it easier for you, I’ve hassled my colleagues yet again to find out which food delivery services are king shit and worth signing up for.